RWS/studio-api-docs/apiconcepts/verification/implement_the_verification_logic.md

 Add the Plug-in Name, Icon and Description
 ----
 Add the following members to implement the plug-in icon, name, and description.
-Note that these elements are drawn from the resources file (see The Resources File).
-This controls what end users will see in the **Options** dialog box of Trados Studio under **Verification** in terms of strings and icons.
+Note that these elements are drawn from the resources file (see [The Resources File](the_resources_file.md)).
+This controls what end users will see in the **Options** dialog box of <Var:ProductName> under **Verification** in terms of strings and icons.

 ```cs
 public string Description
 {
     get { return PluginResources.Verifier_Description; }
 }

 public System.Drawing.Icon Icon
 {
     get { return PluginResources.icon; }